prashantarya12/opus_dart/README.md

-# opus_dart
+# The  opus_dart
-Wraps libopus in dart, and additionally provides a dart friendly API for encoding and decoding.
+A Wraps libopus in dart, and additionally provides a dart friendly API for encoding and decoding.

 <a name="toc"></a>
 ##### Table of Contents